gnieark/tplBlock/README.md

 If a block ( <--BEGIN .... )is in the template, but is not called, it will be deleted.

-For now, class is permissive.
-I'll improve it to manage templating errors.

 # Install

-Use composer etc... or simply put the file TplBlock.php on your project https://raw.githubusercontent.com/gnieark/tplBlock/master/TplBlock.php
+Simply put the file TplBlock.php on your project https://raw.githubusercontent.com/gnieark/tplBlock/master/TplBlock.php and include it

 # Documentation

-See the comments on the TplBlock.php file.
+See the comments on the TplBlock.php file; the sample and the unit tests.